-The Fabric Operating System (Fabric OS) - often referred to as the switch firmware - is a real-time operating system that provides the core infrastructure growing businesses need to deploy scalable and robust Storage Area Networks (SANs).
+The Fabric Operating System (Fabric OS) - often referred to as the switch firmware - is a real-time operating system that provides the core infrastructure needed by growing businesses to deploy scalable and robust Storage Area Networks (SANs).
 Fabric OS runs on the IBM SAN Fibre Channel switches and supports scalable SAN fabrics of thousands of interconnected devices while ensuring high-performance data transfer among connected resources and servers.